kiboschool/course-pm-and-design/src/assignment-concept-tests.md

 ## Submission

-- Update the permission on your concept slide deck so that anyone at Kibo School with the link can comment
+#### (1) Update the slide permission so that anyone at Kibo School with the link can comment
 ![Sharing](https://user-images.githubusercontent.com/1774663/211173086-1aea718f-de61-4f5f-bb86-ec133bdabe6e.gif)

+#### (2) Submit your assignment in Gradescope
+- Each team member must submit separately
+- Watch <a href="https://youtu.be/HrYJGTnNnzU" target="_blank">this video</a> to learn how to submit using online assignment type in Gradescope
-- Submit a link to the slide deck in Gradescope
+- In addition to a link to your slides, you will be asked to answer the following questions about your collaboration:
+    -  Summarize your individual contribution to this group assignment/project.
+    -  How balanced were the efforts of the group members?
+Did everyone do his or her fair share of work?
+    -  If you had done this by yourself, would the outcome have been better or worse?
+    -  Given the choice, would you work with the same group again?
+    -  (Optional) Is there anything else you want to share with instructors about the way your team worked together?

-- Download and submit a PDF copy of your concept deck in Woolf
+#### (3) Download and submit a PDF copy of your concept deck in Woolf